 For those wishing to compete in Cheerleading competitions , the Cheer Competition team is available and entry is by audition only.
 A great opportunity to travel the country and be a part of the exciting and wild world of competitive Cheer.

-Happy Feet and Hip Hop Tots are specifically designed for our youngest dancers and taught by our highly trained and experienced staff.
+Happy Feet is specifically designed for our youngest dancers and taught by our highly trained and experienced staff.
 Each week the children will embark upon a special adventure supported by music, picture cards, toys and plenty of imagination.
 Through these adventures they will develop skills in co-ordination, musicality and basic dance technique providing a great foundation for when they move on into the graded classes.

 Happy feet incorporates ballet and modern dance for a more structured and technique focused class